 Collaboration and openness are crucial to our work.
 We value ideas and criticism.
 The collaborative character of our design and research methods results in developing contemporary solutions for architectural, interior and urban conditions.
 We value innovation, investigate contemporary programs, execute the latest fabrication technologies, and transform complex digital designs into buildings.

 Alper Derinbogaz investigates the possibilities of physical environment through the potential relationships between space and time.
 His design approach mostly relies on the importance of understanding the context of the function or the location.
 Thus, his design varies in scale from the museums to installations, intending to uncover and question the essential elements of the given site and the theme.
-Derinbogaz, recognized among Europe 40 Under 40 2019, has gained many awards, recognitions and honours internationally including German Design Award in 2018, Good Design Award in 2018, World Architecture Award in 2017, Plan Award for Innovative Architecture in 2015, YAP Program of MOMA shortlist and A+ Architizer Award 2015.
+Derinbogaz, recognized among Europe 40 Under 40 2019, has gained many awards, recognitions and honours internationally including Archdaily Best Young Practices in 2020, German Design Award in 2018, Good Design Award in 2018, World Architecture Award in 2017, Plan Award for Innovative Architecture in 2015, YAP Program of MOMA shortlist and A+ Architizer Award 2015.
 He represented Turkey in the 14th Venice Biennial International Architecture Exhibition in its debut year of the Pavilion of Turkey in 2014.
+His book “Geospaces: Architecture as New Nature ” was exhibited at the Royal Academy of Spain in Rome as part of the Reading Room Installation in 2021.
 Three of his built works, Gate, Panorama and Augmented Structures were included in the Best Architecture of the Year Selection, and he received the Arkitera Young Architect Award in 2011.